Evaluation of music in Zambia: preferences

 Favourite dancer and favourite singer in 1985/86 and 2004

-In the 2000s4In Survey 2004 we only ask people for their favourite singer and favourite dancer., only 4 performers are mentioned more than 2 times.
-The most often mentioned (4 times) performer is Chibale Katumpa, who in 2004 danced as ing’omba at the Kabwelamushi, see Film 20.
-In 1981, as a young woman, she sang the pounding song Song 181.
-We see that the three famous mediums of the 1980s have not been succeeded by other famous mediums.
+We can conclude that the three famous mediums of the 1980s have not been succeeded by other famous mediums.
 See banaNshimbi’s commentary on the difference between the two periods.
-The decline of the spirit possession cults made it less important to be successful since the audience/chorus at rituals, like in the period before the rise of Mwami, are cult group members and their relatives.
-A medium now can become well-known by dancing at cultural heritage/identity celebrations like the Kabwelamushi.
+The decline of the spirit possession cults made it less important to be successful, as the audience/chorus at rituals, like in the period before the rise of Mwami, were cult group members and their relatives.
+A medium can now become well-known by dancing at cultural heritage/identity celebrations like the Kabwelamushi.

 People appreciate performers of other genres more than they did in the 1980s.
 With most of the people being christians, christian performers, notably singers, are preferred much more than in the 1980s.
-Appreciation for Kalindula performers has remained more or less the same, though Kalindula gatherings occur less than in the 1980s.
+Appreciation for Kalindula performers has remained more or less the same, though Kalindula gatherings occur less frequently than in the 1980s.
 People also prefer performers of other Chibale genres much more.
 The rekindling of girls’ initiation and the connected women’s music plays a prominent role in this.
-And, lastly, there is more appreciation for performers of town music.
+Lastly, there is more appreciation for performers of town music.

 Reasons to prefer a song, dance and performer